Michael Takeo Magruder

-Michael Takeo Magruder (born 1974) is an American/British new media and digital artist who uses digital technologies to create work that connects with real-time data, virtual worlds and networked mobile devices.
+Michael Takeo Magruder (born 1974) is an American-British new media and digital artist who uses digital technologies to create work that connects with real-time data, virtual worlds and networked mobile devices.

 Education

-Magrader studied at the University of Virginia in the United States during 1992–96, gaining a BS degree in Biological Sciences.
+Magruder studied at the University of Virginia in the United States during 1992–96, gaining a BS degree in Biological Sciences.

 Work

 Magruder's work has appeared at the Courtauld Institute of Art in London, UK; Centre Georges Pompidou, in Paris, France; and what is now called the Tokyo Photographic Art Museum in Japan.
 Magruder's work is included in the Rose Goldsen Archive of New Media Art at Cornell University.
 In 2010 Magruder represented the UK at Manifesta 8: the European Biennial of Contemporary Art.
 During 2013–14, he was a Leverhulme Trust artist in residence, which culminated in his solo exhibition, 'De/coding the Apocalypse'.
 Magruder won the Lumen Prize Immersive Environment Award in 2015 for A New Jerusalem, which was a work in 'De/coding the Apocalypse'.
 Magruder was the first runner up in the British Library Labs Competition 2016 and the British Library Labs 2017 Artistic Award Winner.
 Magruder's solo exhibition currently at the British Library, Imaginary Cities, employs the digital map archives at the British Library.